noahcao/Pixel2Mesh/README.md

 #### Configuration

 You can modify configuration in a `yml` file for training/evaluation.
-It overrides default settings in `options.py`.
+It overrides dsefault settings in `options.py`.
 We provide some examples in the `experiments` directory.

 #### Training